 The more you know...

 Residential and commercial HVAC Terminology can be challenging to understand – many people are even unaware that HVAC stands for Heating, Ventilation, and Air Conditioning.
-With so many things competing for our attention these days, learning industry specific terminology may not be a high priority; so, we will make it easier for you.
+With so many things competing for our attention these days, learning industry-specific terminology may not be a high priority.
+So, we will make it easier for you.
 Today, we define Air Handler.

 Air Handler

 The air handler is an important part of your air conditioning equipment, circulating conditioned air throughout your home.
-Your central heating and cooling system consists of two main parts, an outdoor unit and air handler, which is the indoor unit.
+Your central heating and cooling system consists of two main parts: an outdoor unit and an air handler, which is the indoor unit.
 When matched with a heat pump, it circulates both cool and hot air, depending on the season.
 With properly a sized air handler, your home has the right amount of clean, comfortable air all year round; the more efficient your air handler is, the less work your outdoor unit has to do to make your home comfortable.

 How it works